rue196/mths/README.md

 Archive, made mostly with coding assistance from deepseek.

-Other specific llms used and insight to thinking and compiling my ideas as well as time stamps.
+Other specific llms used and insight to thinking and compiling my ideas.

 (projection operator) [click here](https://copilot.microsoft.com/shares/aqgt2iQhjUHf33vJhg6w6)